Mountain Bike Tire

 3. Downhill / Enduro Tires: Built specifically for aggressive downhill riding or racing — these tires prioritize grip, shock absorption, and puncture resistance over weight savings.

-4. Fat Bike Tires: Designed for bikes made for riding in soft conditions like snow or sand, these tires have an extremely large volume (typically 3.8 inches or more) to provide floatation and traction.
+4. Fat Bike Tires: Designed for bikes used in soft conditions like snow or sand, these tires have an extremely large volume (typically 3.8 inches or more) to provide floatation and traction.

 5. Plus-sized Tires: These fall somewhere between standard mountain bike tires and fat bike tires in width (around 2.6-3 inches).
 They add grip and cushion without adding as much weight as fat tires.